 The compensated absences liability is presented in two parts, a current portion and long-term portion, in the government-wide financial statements.
-The current portion is the amount expected to be expended during fiscal year 2019 and is an estimate management determined by fiscal year 2018 usage.
-Based on the estimate for the year ended June 30, 2018, compensated absences liability is all considered to be a current liability.
+The current portion is the amount expected to be expended during fiscal year 2020 and is an estimate management determined by fiscal year 2019 usage.